What is Sol Campbell doing now?

 Sol Campbell has stated that he is keen to pursue a coaching career and completed his UEFA Pro Licence in May 2016 alongside, amongst others, former Chelsea legend Marcel Desailly.

-In Sol Campbell’s autobiography he claimed that the reason why he was never made captain of the English national team was down to institutional racism on the part of the FA.
+In Sol Campbell’s autobiography he claimed that the reason why he was never made permanent captain of the English national team was down to institutional racism on the part of the FA.

 In 2015 Sol Campbell started working with the Conservative Party as an advisor on various issues to do with sport and diversity.